EVOLUTIONARY LIMITS ON SPECIES’ GEOGRAPHIC RANGES

 In collaboration with Monica Geber (Cornell), Vince Eckhart (Grinnell College), and Bill Morris (Duke) we are examining the ecological and evolutionary factors setting limits on the geographic range of the annual plant, Clarkia xantiana.
 Our work integrates detailed studies of: (1) abiotic and biotic environment, (2) population demography, (3) ecological genetics, and (4) molecular population genetics.
 Our multi-disciplinary approach seeks to distinguish among environment-dependent and environment-independent causes of range limits, and the potential genetic constraints on adaptation at range limits.

-Benning, J.W., M.A.
+Benning, J.W.*, M.A.
 Geber, V.M.
 Eckhart, and D.A.
 Moeller.
-Biotic interactions limit the geographic range of an annual plant: herbivory and phenology mediate fitness beyond a range margin. in revision.
+2019.
+Biotic interactions contribute to the geographic range of an annual plant: herbivory and phenology mediate fitness beyond a range margin.
+American Naturalist 193:786-797. pdf

 Bolin, L.G., J.W.
 Benning, and D.A.
 Moeller.
 2018.
 Mycorrhizal interactions do not influence plant-herbivore interactions in populations of Clarkia xantiana ssp. xantiana spanning from center to margin of the geographic range.
 Ecology & Evolution. doi:10.1002/ece3.4523

 Pironen, S., J. Villellas, W. Thuiller, V.M.
 Eckhart, M.A.
 Geber, D.A.
 Moeller, and M.B.
 García.
 2018.
 The “Hutchinsonian niche” as an assemblage of demographic niches: implications for species geographic ranges.
 Ecography.
 41:1103-1113